 - 10 3-count Flutter Kicks

 Lastly, it’s a great idea to do hyperextensions at the end of your workouts to maintain a focus on your lower back health.
 A good lower back stretch at the end of your workout is one of the best ways to prevent lower back injury, and to keep your back healthy.
 Keep your back active and supple and your back will remain strong and healthy.
-Let it go stale and inactive, and you’ll suffer from lower back pain or incur an injury.
+Let it go stale and inactive, and you’ll suffer from lower back pain, or even worse, incur an injury.

 Click to see more exercises for ripped abs.